-7. Aerovie.
-This app began as a niche weather app, focused on soliciting PIREPs, but has since grown up a lot and last year was purchased by Appareo, the maker of Stratus devices.
+7. Stratus Insight.
+Formerly called Aerovie, this app started with a focus on soliciting PIREPs.
+It has since grown up a lot and last year was purchased by Appareo, the maker of Stratus devices.
 It now features complete charts, moving map navigation, in-flight weather, flight plan filing, and much more.
-Aerovie also has a powerful Apple Watch app.
-It’s free to download and use for many of the essential features; a full subscription costs $69.99/year.
+It can also record, transcribe and playback ATC recordings when connected to your intercom.
+It’s free to download and use for many of the essential features; a full subscription costs $99.99/year.

 8. Sporty’s E6B.
 The good old fashioned whiz wheel can rest in peace – the iPhone or iPad makes it much easier to do performance or weight and balance calculations.
 This $9.99 app does all that plus conversions, timer features and basic arithmetic.
-It was Sporty’s first app and still one of the most downloaded among pilots.
+It was Sporty’s first app and was just updated with an all-new design.
 Just don’t try to take it to your FAA written exam.
 The iOS app works on iPad, iPhone and Apple Watch, and E6B is also available on Android.

 10. ForeFlight Passenger.
 This free app is a companion to the main ForeFlight EFB app, and it answers a common question: “when will we get there?”
 When connected to another device in the cockpit running ForeFlight, this simple app shows the route, airplane position, altitude and time remaining.
 Definitely worth trying out if you frequently fly with the same passengers.